thishitshome/learning-from-incidents/README.md

 # Attributions, Thanks, and Inspirations
-If only every conference talk could be prefaced with "almost all this is none of my original ideas."
+If only every conference talk could be prefaced with "almost all this is none of my original thoughts." :)

 Thanks to my colleagues Nora Jones (@nora_js), Lorin Hochstein (@lhochstein), and Ashish Jotwani.